sybrew/hover-highlights/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't the highlight show up? =

+If the custom CSS is not applied to the Gutenberg editor, it is possible that your theme or another plugin is overriding the styles.
+You can check by disabling other plugins or switching to a default WordPress theme to see if the highlighting appears.

 = How do I use this plugin? =

 There is no configuration or settings page.
 Simply install and activate the plugin, and the custom CSS will be added to the Gutenberg editor.